GoogleCloudPlatform/cloud-builders/gradle/README.md

 not provide historical pinned versions of Gradle.

-A supported `gradle` image, including multiple tagged versions across multiple versions of Java and multiple platofrms, is maintained by the Gradle team at https://hub.docker.com/_/gradle.
+A supported `gradle` image, including multiple tagged versions across multiple versions of Java and multiple platforms, is maintained by the Gradle team at https://hub.docker.com/_/gradle.

 To migrate to the Gradle team's official `gradle` image, make the following